minprog/pyprog/opdrachten/week2/calculator/venglish.md

     def evaluate(formula: str) -> float:
         """
         Calculate the result of a formula that is found in a string.
+        This function prepares the calculation by getting the parts of the formula from the string.
 The result is returned as a float.
         """

     if __name__ == '__main__':